Skip to main content

 Annabel Sowemimo

-Dr Annabel Sowemimo is a first year PhD candidate at the School of Global Health and Social Medicine, her thesis focuses on the experiences of Black British women with fertility control methods.
-She is a community sexual and reproductive health doctor, academic, activist, and writer.
-As well as being a Sexual & Reproductive Health Registrar in the NHS, she is co-director and founder of charity the Reproductive Justice Initiative (RJI) (formerly Decolonising Contraception), which aims to address health inequalities and racial disparities.
+Dr Annabel Sowemimo is a PhD candidate at the School of Global Health and Social Medicine, her thesis focuses on the experiences of Black British women with fertility control methods.
+As well as being a Sexual & Reproductive Health Consultant in the NHS, she is co-director and founder of charity the Reproductive Justice Initiative (RJI) (formerly Decolonising Contraception), which aims to address health inequalities and racial disparities.
 They have been shortlisted for numerous awards, winning grassroots organisation of the year at the 2020 Sexual Health Awards and a National LGBTQ Health Advisor award in 2022.

 Her first book Divided: Racism, Medicine and Decolonising Healthcare was published by Profile Books/Wellcome Collection in April 2023.